Where will this take me?

 After completing the Ecosystem Science major in the Bachelor of Science, you’ll be well placed to move into the workforce, further study, or graduate research.

-After completing this major you might pursue careers in landscape management, urban horticulture, forest or environmental management, land-care and wildlife conservation or forest carbon investment and accounting.
+After completing this major you might pursue careers in landscape management, community engagement, ecological restoration, urban horticulture, forest or environmental planning, biodiversity conservation or forest carbon investment and accounting.

-Many of our graduates have found rewarding careers in government agencies such as the Department of Environment, Land, Water, and Planning, VicForests, and the Department of Agriculture.
+Our graduates have found rewarding careers in government agencies such as the Department of Environment, Land, Water, and Planning, VicForests, Parks Victoria, Melbourne Water.
+Many also gain employment in private companies, local councils and non-government organisations.

 You can complete an honours year in Ecosystem Science as part of your Bachelor of Science or you can immediately move into graduate studies.

 - Master of Ecosystem Management and Conservation